Thursday, 19 October 2023

 turn.
 Above the machine-gun turret the sky was pale grey, with a shade of red.
 'I’ll think it over again,' said Rubashov after a while.

 When the door had closed behind his visitor, Rubashov knew that he had already half-surrendered.
 He threw himself on the bunk, exhausted and yet strangely relieved.
 He felt hollowed-out and sucked dry, and at the same time as if a weight had been lifted from him.
 Bogrov's pathetic appeal had in his memory lost some of its acoustic sharpness.
-Who
+Who could call it betrayal if, instead of the dead, one held faith with the living?

 While Rubashov slept quietly and dreamlessly - the toothache had also quietened down - Ivanov, on the way to his room, paid a visit to Gletkin.
 Gletkin sat at his desk in full uniform, and was working through files.
 For years he had had the habit of working right through the night three or four times a week.
 When Ivanov entered the room, Gletkin stood up to attention.